MTA workers had a hidden 'man cave’ under Grand Central where they napped, drank beer and watched TV, watchdog says

-The inspector general’s office for the Metropolitan Transportation Authority discovered the room after receiving an anonymous tip that workers were going there to “hang out and get drunk and party,” the agency watchdog said Thursday.
-The room has existed since at least 2019, according to the investigators’ report.
+The inspector general’s office for the Metropolitan Transportation Authority discovered the room in August 2019 after receiving an anonymous tip that workers were going there to “hang out and get drunk and party,” the agency watchdog said Thursday.
+The investigation into the room took a year due, in part, to work disruptions during the coronavirus pandemic, a spokeswoman said.

 “Many a New Yorker has fantasized about kicking back with a cold beer in a prime piece of Manhattan real estate, especially one this close to good transportation,” MTA Inspector General Carolyn Pokorny said.
 “But few would have the chutzpah to commandeer a secret room beneath Grand Central Terminal and make it their very own man cave, sustained with MTA resources and maintained at our riders’ expense.”